 If you are legally maintaining status as an F-1 or J-1 student, you are eligible to work no more than 20 hours (on-campus) per week.
 You may be employed full time during holidays and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.

 Working improperly or without authorization is a serious violation of your status.
 It is your responsibility to comply with all immigration and employment regulations which apply to F-1 and J-1 exchange students.
 Failure to comply with these regulations could result in the cancellation of your F-1 or J-1 visa and/or being barred from re-entering the U.S. for period of up to 10 years.

-PSU has an excellent support network in place for international student employees through the Global Education Office (located in the Bagley House) and The Center for Global Engagement (located in Mary Lyon Hall).
-Both offices work closely with PSU’s Human Resources Office.
+PSU has an excellent support network in place for international student employees through the Global Engagement Office (GEO).
+We work closely with PSU’s Human Resources Office.
 Please contact Jane Bjerklie-Barry at the Global Engagement Office 535-3372 for detailed information.
 Additional information about International Employment can be found on the Resources for Students page.

 Both F-1 and J-1 students are allowed to work on-campus while attending Plymouth State University, up to 20 hours per week during academic terms and full time (more than 20 hrs) during vacation periods.
 Students are responsible for securing their own employment on campus, and may begin working as soon as a University international student advisor has approved the required paperwork.

 Optional Practical Training (OPT) and Curricular Practical Training (CPT) (F-1 students only)